spotted knapweed

 Stem leaves are alternate.
 Lower stem leaves are stalkless or on short stalks and similar to basal leaves.
 Middle and upper stem leaves are mostly stalkless.
 The leaf blade either does not or only slightly extends down the stem.
 Middle stem leaves are deeply pinnately divided into several pairs of linear lobes, the lobes often again divided.
 The leaves become much smaller and less divided as they ascend the stem.
 Uppermost leaves are mostly unlobed, especially within the inflorescence.
 The upper surface and lower surfaces are rough to the touch due to a sparse covering of minute, short, stiff hairs.
 The margins are untoothed.

-The inflorescence is a single ¾ to 1 in diameter flower head at the end of the stem and branches.
+The inflorescence is a single ¾ to 1 in diameter flower head at the end of the stem and each branch.
 At the base of the flower head is an egg-shaped, to ½ long, ¼ to 5 16 in diameter whorl of bracts (involucre).
 The bracts of the involucre are pressed closely together.
 They do not have sharp spines at the tip.
 They are green with dark brown to black tips and have a fringe of stiff, spreading or upward curved bristles.
 The bristles eventually turn black and have the appearance of eyelashes.
+The “eyelashes” are short, no more than half as long as the bract to which they are attached is wide.

 There are numerous disk florets and no ray florets.
 The outermost disk florets are enlarged, sterile, and light purple to pinkish-purple.
 They may appear ray-like but closer examination shows them to be short tubes with 5 long lobes.
 The inner florets are white to pink and fertile.